 Social Security benefits are paid mainly to retired workers, their surviving spouses and minor children, and people who cannot work due to disability.
-For retirees, the amount of benefits depends on several factors, including earnings history and age at retirement.
-Income that workers obtain through investments and other sources outside of wages or self-employment does not affect the amount of the eventual benefit.
+For retirees, the amount of benefits depends on several factors, including their earnings history and age at retirement.
+Income that workers obtain through investments and other sources outside of wages or self-employment does not affect the eventual benefit.

-For recipients, the age at retirement is a significant part of the benefit calculation.
+For recipients, age at retirement is a significant part of the benefit calculation.
 In addition, age influences whether recipients will receive reduced benefits to offset earned income.
-Beneficiaries who are below full retirement age will experience a benefit reduction if their earnings exceed the threshold.
+Beneficiaries who are below full retirement age will experience a reduction in benefits if their earnings exceed the threshold.
 In the years before you reach full retirement age, the threshold is $21,240 (currently).
-If you earn more than that, your benefits will be reduced by an amount equal to 50 percent of the income above the threshold.
+If you earn more than that, your benefits will be reduced by 50 percent of the income above the threshold.

 Furthermore, capital gains are not included in the income that Social Security uses to calculate the threshold.
 Also excluded are investment income, pensions, retirement account withdrawals, interest, and dividends.
-Only your earnings from working or self-employment are considered income for this purpose, so earning a capital gain will not result in a benefit reduction.
+Only your earnings from working or self-employment are considered income for this purpose, so earning a capital gain will not reduce your benefit.

 While capital gains income will not result in a reduced benefit, it may determine whether you must pay taxes on those benefits.
 More than half of Social Security recipients pay some income taxes on their benefits.
 Whether you do and how much depends on your AGI (adjusted gross income) and how much you receive in benefits.